 Cons

-- A few bags of this dry food seem to have gone bad as they smelled very different from previous orders, as stated by several consumers.
+- A few bags of this seem to have gone bad as they smelled very different from previous orders

 If you love the content of the Canyon River dry food, but your furry pal is more fond of chowing down wet cat food, then this variant may just be what you need.